Rain drives Germans to flee, shops to discount early

 The bad weather spreading across northern Europe is the last thing that retailers need, however, with concerns over the euro zone debt crisis already keeping shoppers away.

-As in Britain, where the wet summer has burdened retailers from Marks & Spencer (MKS.L) to JJB Sports JJB.L, stores across Germany have started summer discounts early.
+As in Britain, where the wet summer has burdened retailers from Marks & Spencer to JJB Sports, stores across Germany have started summer discounts early.